 Anyone with even a vague interest in SEO will be aware that the rise of voice search and personal assistants like Alexa or Siri will massively impact the future of search engine optimisation.
 Voice inputted queries on mobile devices will see the rise of “direct answers” to satisfy these voice queries.
 Sometimes called “rich answers” Google & Bing provide direct answer results in answer to specific user questions, where traditionally links to other websites were displayed.

 Try it yourself.
 Open your phone and ask Google: “who is the president of the united states?” this will display Donald Trump.
 Next, ask “who is his wife”.
-This would then display as result which should display Melania Trump.
+This would then display as a result, which should display Melania Trump.

 Direct answers are Google’s way to provide the best user experience by answer search-questions in the search engine results pages as quickly as possible.